 No matter the time of year or what type of weather is brewing outside, sometimes nothing sounds better than sitting down with a warm and filling meal.
 Yes, we're talking about good old-fashioned comfort food.

 While the dishes that offer a sense of soothing familiarity may differ from person to person, pasta tends to check all the boxes when it comes to comfort food.
 Whether it’s decadent mac and cheese or classic lasagna, these soothing meals are always popular thanks to the warmth and comfort they provide.

-Chief among these comforting creations is baked pasta.
+Chief among these cozy creations is baked pasta.
 From lasagna and stuffed pasta to baked rigatoni and spaghetti, when you need to warm your soul, you can turn to any of these Italian-inspired culinary feats.
-Beat the cold by preparing one of these seven baked pasta recipes.
+If you're looking for some new dishes to add to your regular roundup, start by preparing one of these seven baked pasta recipes.